serovectra/Unity-Cache-Cleaner/README.md

 ## Usage

-1. Select a Unity project directory using one of these methods:
+1. Select your Unity project folder
-   - Choose from the dropdown list of recently used projects
-   - Click "Browse" to select a project folder
-   - The app will automatically discover Unity projects in common locations

-2. Select which caches to clean:
+2. Choose which caches to clean
-   - Temp Directory: Temporary files created during Unity Editor sessions
-   - Library Cache: Cached data in the Library folder
-   - Editor Cache: Unity Editor's global cache
+3. Optionally select Unity sign-out

-3. Click "Clean" to start the cleaning process
+4. Click "Clean" to start
-   - Progress will be shown in real-time
-   - You can cancel the operation at any time
-   - Results and any errors will be logged in the application

-4. Use "Build & Run" to compile and launch your Unity project
-   - Requires a valid build.ps1 script in your project root
-   - Build progress and errors will be displayed
-   - The application will automatically launch after successful build
+5. Follow the prompts and warnings

+## Beta Notes

+This is a beta release with significant new features.
+Please report any issues or feedback on GitHub.

 ## Development